-Warwick Volunteers has volunteering opportunities available throughout the year!
+Warwick Volunteers primarily offers volunteering during term time but we have volunteering opportunities available throughout the year!
 If you're staying in the area during the holidays and would like to know which projects are available, e-mail email@example.com or come into the WV office to chat with a member of staff.

 Warwick Volunteers offers the opportunity for members of societies and sports clubs to volunteer together and share their skills and experiences through both regular and one-off volunteering events.
 If your society or sports club is interested in volunteering, or has an idea for a project, please e-mail firstname.lastname@example.org or come into the office for a chat.

 I'm not a student or member of staff at Warwick University - can I still volunteer for your projects?

 Unfortunately you won't be able to volunteer with Warwick Volunteers, but you can contact your local volunteer centre who will be able to provide you with lots of volunteering opportunities.
 If you live in Coventry, you need to contact Voluntary Action Coventry and for Warwickshire, Warwickshire Community And Voluntary Action.

 The Disclosure and Barring Service (DBS) carry out police and identity checks for all volunteers working in any capacity with children or vulnerable adults.
 We have a full and comprehensive guide to DBS checks here.

 There are many different types of identification that you can use to support your DBS application.
 View a full list of identification documents that are accepted.
 We have a full and comprehensive guide to DBS checks here.